endatix/endatix/docker/README.md

 ## Step 2: Running the Setup Script

+**Note:** Ensure that the following local ports are not occupied:
+- 1443 - needed for SQL Server, ensure there are no instances running locally on this port
+- 5001 - to run Endatix API
+- 3000 - to run Endatix Hub

-Once you've downloaded the setup script and `docker-compose.dev.yml` file, follow these instructions based on your operating system:
+Once you have the setup script and `docker-compose.dev.yml` file, follow these instructions based on your operating system:

 #### For Windows Users:
 1. **Navigate** to the folder where you downloaded the files.